 JULIE A. PIPPEL, Director of Environmental Management, is a licensed Water and Wastewater Operator in Maryland and a certified Manager of Landfill Operations with the Solid Waste Association of North America.
 Ms. Pippel holds an A.A. degree in Ecology and Environmental Technology from Paul Smith College and a B.S. degree in Business Administration from the University of Maryland University College.
 She is currently pursuing a Master's degree in Public Administration from the University of Baltimore.
 Ms. Pippel was promoted to the Director position in July of 2007 after 18 years of experience with the Washington County Department of Water Quality.
-Ms. Pippel is the Chair of the Maryland Upper Potomac Tributary Team, President of the Maryland Association of Municipal Wastewater Authorities, Treasurer of the Stormwater Association of Maryland, and a member of various other professional associations.
+Ms. Pippel is the Chair of the State Water Quality Advisory Committee, Chair of the Maryland Upper Potomac Tributary Team, President of the Maryland Association of Municipal Wastewater Authorities, Treasurer of the Stormwater Association of Maryland, and a member of various other professional associations.